jrasero/my-scikit-tools/README.md

 Up to now, the tools implemented are:

   - A module for principal component regression (and classification).
 This module includes an object that simply builds either a Pipeline or a GridSearchCV with a pipeline that concatenates a Variance Threshold feature selection, Scaling, PCA and a  linear regressor with regularisation (None, L1, L2 or ElasticNet).
-Alternatively, there are also coded LassoPCR and LogisticPCR objects that in principle should be much faster than using GridSearchCV.
-More kinds of these classess will be added in the future (e.g. RidgePCR, ElasticnetPCR).
+Alternatively, there are also coded LassoPCR, LogisticPCR, RidgePCR and ElasticnetPCRobjects that in principle should be much faster than using GridSearchCV.
+More kinds of these classes might be added in the future.
   - A stratifiedKFold and RepeatedStratifiedKFold objects for regression.
   - A module for connectivity-based predictive modelling.
   - A module for transmodal learning.